Assembly line workers at the Ford Motor company apply Frederick Taylor’s “Scientific Management” principles on an auto assembly line.

 You’re thinking like Frederick Taylor, aren’t you?
 “Wait a minute,” you protest.
 “Who, what?”
 The name may not ring a bell but his thought process, which made its debut in 1909 is probably having more of an impact on your IT security team than you realize.

 IT security workflows (another term that has its roots in Taylorism) are based on the idea that each step in a process should take a specific amount of time.
 In alert management, for example, there needs to be a few minutes to assess the threat, a minute to open a ticket, a minute to send an email and so forth.
-The more steps, the more time it takes.
-If assessing a threat takes 5 minutes, a team member can do approximately 12 per hour.
-If you have 1,000 threats a day, you will need about 84 person-hours per day to take care of them, i.e. a team of 10 working full time.
+The more steps there are, the more time it takes.
+If assessing a threat takes five minutes, a team member can do approximately 12 per hour.
+If you have 1,000 threats a day, you will need about 84 person-hours per day to take care of them (i.e. a team of 10 working full time).

-Security operations efficiency is an appropriate approach to Taylorism, with some limits.
+Security operations efficiency is an appropriate approach to Taylorism – but with some limits.
 A process can only be performed a certain number of times in a given period.
 In the current era, we’ve updated Taylor’s concepts with phrases borrowed from tech, like “I have bandwidth,” or “I’m running out of cycles.”

 Automated incident response and security orchestration can radically improve the efficiency of your security operations team by automating otherwise tedious and time-consuming security management tasks and centralizing the data from disparate tools to allow your staff to quickly make informed decisions when needed.
 Now, the security team is able define and model its alert response processes within the software and automate them.